Carl Eric Almgren: Other work

 Alongside the traditional career had his services been used in numerous investigations and special assignments.
-Almgren was secretary of the Army Officers Training Committee from 1943 to 1946, member of the 1948 Air Defense Committee, expert in the committee for voluntary defence in 1949, expert in the ÖB investigations of 1947, 1954, 1957, 1962 and 1965, expert in the 1962 Defence Committee and the 1965 Defense Investigation, member of the board of the Swedish Civil Defence League (Sveriges civilförsvarsförbund) from 1956 to 1957, the Total Defence's head-board (Totalförsvaret chefsnämnd), the Total Defence's information board (Totalförsvarets upplysningsnämnd), the National Singal Security Board (Statens signalskyddsnämnd) and the presidium of the Central Association of Society and Defence.
+Almgren was secretary of the Army Officers Training Committee from 1943 to 1946, member of the 1948 Air Defence Committee, expert in the committee for voluntary defence in 1949, expert in the ÖB investigations of 1947, 1954, 1957, 1962 and 1965, expert in the 1962 Defence Committee and the 1965 Defence Investigation, member of the board of the Swedish Civil Defence League (Sveriges civilförsvarsförbund) from 1956 to 1957, the Total Defence's head-board (Totalförsvarets chefsnämnd), the Total Defence's information board (Totalförsvarets upplysningsnämnd), the National Singal Security Board (Statens signalskyddsnämnd) and the presidium of the Central Association of Society and Defence.

-Almgren was also a military employee of Stockholms-Tidningen in two periods 1943-1946 and 1952–1954.
-During his time as Chief of the Army 1969-1976 he was at the same time chairman of the Swedish Army Museum.
+Almgren was also a military employee of Stockholms-Tidningen in two periods 1943–1946 and 1952–1954.
+During his time as Chief of the Army 1969–1976 he was at the same time chairman of the Swedish Army Museum.
 He put a great effort in the Fältjägare Association (Föreningen Fältjägare) in Stockholm and often attended meetings of the Swedish Military History Commission (Svenska militärhistoriska kommissionen) and could occasionally find amusement in the cultural evenings with the Idun Society (Sällskapet Idun).
 At the military academy Almgren had served as a palace poet.

 He became an honorary member of the Royal Swedish Society of Naval Sciences and a member of the Royal Swedish Academy of War Sciences in 1952.
 Almgren was chairman of the academy's Section I, Land Warfare Studies from 1970 to 1975 and was president of the academy from 1969 to 1971.

 Later life

 In the obituaries Almgren was termed as extraordinarily talented and extremely hardworking.
 It also appears that he could be perceived as harsh in his criticism of the persons who in his opinion did not measure up.
 It also emphasizes that he gladly wrote verse that he performed on various occasions.
 He also had a strong Christian faith.
 After his resignation he became involved in The Salvation Army.
 In 1983 he entered the Salvation Army's counsel and worked actively to plan the activities in crisis situations.
 In the early 1990s, he followed closely the efforts to build the organization in the Baltic states.

 Among his former colleagues the perception of him was diverse.
 Lieutenant General Carl Björeman said that when Almgren was asked a question and came up with a proposal that he did not like, one felt like a subordinate officer but still not dejected.
 The opposite was not unusual.
-Almgren was for many years an active member of Försvarsfrämjandet, an organization that primarily works with advocacy for a strong defense.
+Almgren was for many years an active member of Försvarsfrämjandet, an organization that primarily works with advocacy for a strong defence.